joshatron/CSCI-441-Labs/README.md

 To download your repository so it's ready for modifications, we need to clone it.
-Once git is installed, run the following command with <repo url> replaced with the url to your repository (shown in the upper right of the Overview page on bit bucket).
+Once git is installed, run the following command with <repo url> replaced with the url to your repository (shown in the upper right of the Overview page on Bitbucket).
 It'll look something like https://jallwine@bitbucket.org/jallwine/csci-441-labs.git.

     git clone <repo url>

-It'll ask for your bit bucket password.
-You'll have to enter your password every time you want to push changes up to bit bucket or pull changes down, unless you set up SSH keys (go to Manage Account in the top right most menu, then under security is SSH keys).
+It'll ask for your Bitbucket password.
+You'll have to enter your password every time you want to push changes up to Bitbucket or pull changes down, unless you set up SSH keys (go to Manage Account in the top right most menu, then under security is SSH keys).

 ## How to pull the latest assignments